amangoeliitb/Convolutional-Neural-Network-for-Car-Recognition/README.md

 # Convolutional Neural Network for Car Recognition

 The code contains a basic *car recognizer* using keras library.

 We have implemented a simple convolutional neural network that achieves over 95% accuracy

+In the architecture of the Conv net, we have a following layers:
+- Conv layer
+- ReLU activation
+- Pool layer
+- Conv layer
+- ReLU activation
+- Pool layer
+- Fully connected layer
+- Softmax layer